CleveritDemo/nestjs-nextjs-part-ii/README.md

 export default Layout;
 ```

-## Step 9: Create a Cart Page on Drawer
+## Step 9: Create a Cart Page in a Drawer

-> @workspace i want to create a drawer to see the card content using rsuite
+> @workspace i want to create a drawer to display the card content using rsuite

 - Import the necessary components from rsuite.
 - Create a state to manage the visibility of the drawer.